 Most get left out.

-Jesus alluded to this in Luke chapter 4.
-Rather than sending Elijah to any of the widows who lived in Israel, God sent Elijah to one widow in Sidon.
-The rest of the widows finished their days without connecting with God.
+Rather than sending Elijah to any of the widows who lived in Israel, God sent the prophet to one widow in Sidon (Luke 4:25).

-God sent Elisha to one leper, Naaman, in Syria.
-The rest of the lepers never received healing.
+…to one leper, Naaman, in Syria.
+The rest of the lepers never received healing (Luke 4:27).

 In another passage, Jesus articulates this principle:

 Many are called, but few are chosen.Matthew 22:14